zunayed/django_docker_foundation_template/README.md

 Linux Instructions
 ------------------

+If you are on ubuntu make sure you install docker via the instructions on their website.
+If you are on mac os this has already been taken care of in the vagrant VM

 clone my git repo:

     $ git clone https://github.com/zunayed/django_docker_foundation_template

-now build the docker container With a tag for easier reuse
+now build the docker container with a tag.
+This may take a few minutes initially.

     $ sudo docker build  -t <your username>/django-docker django_docker_foundation_template